balloon

 — For Readers 13 and Up —

-Also available in Hardcover, Paperback and Ebook Formats
+Available in Hardcover, Trade Paperback, and Ebook Formats

 The Adventure Continues

-Into the Light begins two months after the events of From the Shadows.
+Into the Light: Countdown is the first book of the concluding GundTech Binary.
+It begins two months after the events of From the Shadows.
 Rosa and Cameron are accompanied to England by Esmer Costas and Ed Rush, where they begin their training to make a historic drop into the past—London, 1901, to be exact.

 But there is a sinister conspiracy within the AI world that threatens the project.
 Can Sam and Vee unravel the mystery before it's too late?